 A medical cart’s POP is its Point of Purpose, or a cart’s job, location on the medical floor when not in use, the equipment, supplies, and data it carries, and its overall performance as a cart.
 These are simple ideas that, together, make up a complex whole.
-A medical cart is far more than a simple wheeled table used for transportation; when it comes to an emergency room where maneuverability and fast reactions could mean the difference between life and death, a medical cart needs to be the top of its class.
+A medical cart is far more than a simple wheeled table used for transportation; when it comes to an emergency room where maneuverability and fast reactions could mean the difference between life and death, these carts need to be at the top of their class.

 It is not enough to simply find a cart and designate it a “medical cart” ready for use.
 According to The Joint Commission, emergency carts are required to be secured in a way that prevents tampering.
-Or, because medical carts often carry a multitude of medications, surgical equipment, and/or anesthetic equipment (among other high-profile items), it is necessary that only those individuals designated to use a medical cart can access its contents.
+Or, because medical carts often carry a multitude of medications, surgical equipment, and/or anesthetic equipment (among other high-profile items), it is necessary that only those individuals designated to use the carts can access its contents.

 Furthermore, a medical cart’s Pre-POP (or the location where it is stored while not in use) should be stored in a location where unauthorized personnel cannot reach it.
 A medical facility that is staffed all hours of the day (such as an emergency room) is more “secure” than one that has set business hours (such as a local clinic).

 Types of Medical Carts

 While there are many different types of medical carts, there are a few that are common to most healthcare facilities and worth noting.

 True to its name, the Medication Cart is used to transport medications from patient room to patient room.
 These carts often come equipped with locking drawers, adjustable height, and a mobile computer bay for quick access and reference when needed.
 The POP of a Medical Cart is to serve as mobile desk units for the medical professional on-the-go and cut down on the time it takes to prescribe and administer medications in a medical setting.